Exploring Non-minimal coupling using ultra-diffuse galaxies: Data

 \section{Data}

-In this study, we consider three different UDGs: NGC 1052-DF2 , NGC 1052-DF4 ($\lesssim 1 \% $ \cite{Montes:2020zaz}), which have been considered to lack dark matter, and Dragonfly 44 ($\sim 98\%$ DM content \cite{vanDokkum:2016uwg}), which is thought to be dark matter dominated.
+In this study, we consider three different UDGs: NGC 1052-DF2, NGC 1052-DF4 ($\lesssim 1 \% $ \cite{Montes:2020zaz}), which have been considered to lack dark matter, and Dragonfly 44 ($\sim 98\%$ DM content \cite{vanDokkum:2016uwg}), which is thought to be dark matter dominated.
 While the detailed properties of each UDG are presented in Table \ref{tab:UDG_charac}, here we provide a brief overview of how the data were collected and the main studies that reported them.

-\textbf{NGC 1052-DF2} was first observed by the Dragonfly Telescope Array \cite{Abraham:2014lfa}.
+NGC 1052-DF2 was first observed by the Dragonfly Telephoto Array \cite{Abraham:2014lfa}.
 The structural properties of DF2 were further studied using Hubble Space Telescope photometry \cite{vanDokkum:2018vup}.
 In addition, spectroscopy of NGC 1052-DF2's globular cluster was conducted with the W. M. Keck Observatory's twin telescopes \cite{vanDokkum:2018vup}.
 Ten globular clusters with measured radial velocities were used in the original kinematic analysis of NGC 1052–DF2, as reported in \cite{vanDokkum:2018vup}\footnote{Although the velocity dispersion values are not explicitly stated in the paper, they are shown at the top of Figure 6 on the author's website: \href{https://www.pietervandokkum.com/ngc1052-df2}{www.pietervandokkum.com/ngc1052-df2}.
 Note that one of the velocity measurements was later revised, as discussed in \cite{vanDokkum:2018DF2}.}.
 Although imaging data suggest the presence of more globular clusters in NGC 1052–DF2, as mentioned earlier, only ten were spectroscopically confirmed and used in the original velocity dispersion analysis by van Dokkum \cite{vanDokkum:2018vup}.
 A recent study analyzing archival MUSE data identified more clusters with confirmed radial velocities, increasing the total number of spectroscopically confirmed globular clusters to 16 \cite{Fahrion2025:DF2}.
 The kinematic properties of DF2 have been investigated in \cite{Wasserman:2018scp}.
 Furthermore, both DF2 and DF4, have been jointly analyzed in \cite{Forbes:2019fxt}.
+A more recent dynamical study of DF2 using anisotropic distribution functions \cite{Aditya:2024wdw} found tangentially biased stellar orbits and discussed the degeneracy between cored and cuspy halo models.